MOHAPY24/purr/README.md

 ## What is purr

 purr is a simple package manager that can build any type of application that uses a Makefile to build.
-Written in C and Python, it is modular, small and is VERY slow .(obvoius )
+Written in C and Python, it is modular, small and is VERY slow.

 ## Contributions